 - Icing sugar for dusting

-Pour the chocolate into the centre of the top layer of cake and smooth the chocolate around covering the top and letting it drip down the sides.
+In a large, microwave-proof bowl, melt 1 bar of milk chocolate in small bursts on a low heat, stirring in between, until it’s easy to pour.
+Pour the chocolate into the centre of the top layer of cake and smooth it around covering the top and letting it drip down the sides.
 Pop the cake in the fridge to set for 10 mins.

-Top tip for making Easter egg cake
+Top tip for making this Easter egg cake